pdf-analytics/python-pdf-analytics-client/README.md

 # python-pdf-analytics-client
 PDF Analytics client API library

-PDF Analytics is a service which lets you use to verify PDF content for free.
+PDF Analytics is a web service which lets you use to verify PDF content for free.

 This library allows you to automate most common PDF Analytics operations using Python 3.6.